dawitemu1/Multi_model-cancer-stage-prediction-XAI-and-deploy-model/README.md

 Dive into the rich data of Tikur Anbessa Hosipitals from 2020 to 2024, interact, and uncover valuable insights for decision making!

+We Insatll All required Library such as, Dash, Streamlit, Gradio for front and back end developemnt

+= Save Best perfomed model, XGBOost

+= Save Label encoder for Catagorical features

+= MinMax scaler for Numerical feature
 ## Demo

 https://github.com/user-attachments/assets/d47a9ade-6a5e-40d2-ba5f-0eb9dae84b3d